JuliaPluto/website/src/en/docs/notebooks-online.md

 ---
-title: "📕 Put notebooks online – Pluto.jl notebooks as web pages"
+title: "📕 Notebooks online – Pluto.jl notebooks as web pages"
-tags: ["docs", "publishing"]
+description: "How to turn Pluto.jl Julia notebooks into web pages by hosting them on a website.
+How to make them interactive with PlutoSliderServer."
+tags: ["docs", "publishing", "PlutoSliderServer", "glass", "glassnotebook", "github", "hosting", "web", "export", "html", "netlify"]
 order: 1
 layout: "md.jlmd"
 ---